 Dropping objects into the sea can easily result in toxic pollution if not handled with absolute precision.
 Every figure inside MUSA is a specialized piece of marine engineering designed to act as an optimal foundation for coral larvae:

-Sculptures lowered to barren seabed areas downstream from natural reefs.
+Sculptures are carefully placed on barren seabed areas away from natural coral reefs.

-Floating coral spawn catches onto textured, pH-neutral surfaces.
+Floating coral larvae attach themselves to the textured, pH-neutral sculpture surfaces.

 MUSA is split into two distinct galleries to accommodate different experience levels and preserve the marine landscape: